 Kids yearn for June all year long.
 So, check out the ideas, treks, adventures, and child-friendly surprises below, and truly enjoy your family time together.

+3. Get cozy with creatures.
 June is National Aquarium Month.
-On a rainy afternoon, head to a nearby aquarium (or pet or pet-food store) and look at all the intriguing sea creatures going about their business.
-Make a DIY craft with the kids; try homemade ribbon fish (you’ll need several strips of wide and thin ribbon in a variety of colors, googly eyes, and glue.)
-Just loop one end of the ribbon over the other to form a fish head and tail).
-Snack on fish sticks, Goldfish pretzel crackers, and Swedish Fish while you watch documentaries and learn about ocean life.
+On a rainy afternoon, head to a nearby aquarium or a pet store and check out all the intriguing sea creatures going about their business.
+Continue the fun at home.
+Make a DIY fish craft with the kids.
+(Try homemade ribbon fish: You’ll need several strips of wide and thin ribbon in a variety of colors, googly eyes, and glue.
+Just loop one end of the ribbon over the other to form a fish head and tail.)
+Snack on fish sticks, Goldfish crackers, and Swedish Fish while you watch age-appropriate movies or documentaries and learn about ocean life.

-On Father’s Day this year (Sunday, June 18) why not give dad the “Mother’s Day treatment”?
+5. Pamper Pop.
+On Father’s Day this year (Sunday, June 17) why not give Dad the “Mother’s Day treatment”?
 Serve him breakfast in bed (rustle up Manwiches instead of eggs and bacon, and decorate the tray with golf or tennis balls instead of roses).
 Let the kids make and hide Father’s Day cards, walk the dog, take out the trash, fill orders for lunch and snacks, and stand by while you flip burgers and hot dogs for dinner.
 Start a new Father’s Day tradition: Have the kids make and decorate a “Dad’s Off Duty” sign to post once a year on Father’s Day.
-End the day with dad and kid-friendly movies such as Finding Dory.
+End the day with dad- and kid-friendly movies such as Finding Dory.